featdd/dpn_glossary/Documentation/ChangeLog/Index.rst

 v5.0.0
   * Add support for TYPO3 v12 (dropped for TYPO3 v10)

+    * The extension TypoScript file extensions have been changed from .txt to .typoscript

   * Add canonical URL for character pagination index

 v4.2.0